davidfers/checkout-component-react/README.md

   (value: string, paymentInfo: PaymentInfo, setPaymentInfo: (value: React.SetStateAction<PaymentInfo>) => void, nextInput: React.RefObject<HTMLInputElement>): void
   ```
 #### validations.ts
-Part of the validatino is done with the handlers described above since it is not allowed to enter characters that are not permitted.
+Part of the validation is done with the handlers described above since it is not allowed to enter characters that are not permitted.

-The validateAll function in this file basically controls that the fields are not empty or have a specific length.
-Updates the error property of the state.
+The validateAll function in this file basically checks that the fields are not empty or have a specific length and updates the error property of the state accordingly.

 ### INSTALL
 #